Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 4. The IP a pod sees as its own is the same IP that other pods see when they talk to it.

-That last point is the kicker.
-In a typical Docker-on-one-host setup, a container has a private IP on a bridge network, and outside traffic gets NATed through the host.
-Kubernetes refuses this trick.
-Every pod is a first-class citizen of one flat network, regardless of which physical machine it happens to be sitting on.
-The plumbing that makes this true is a CNI plugin (Container Network Interface) — Calico, Cilium, Flannel, Weave, AWS VPC CNI, GKE’s native plugin, and so on.
-They all implement the same contract; how they implement it (overlays with VXLAN tunnels, BGP route advertisement, native cloud routing, eBPF dataplane) is where they differ.
+The fourth point carries the most weight.
+In a typical single-host Docker configuration, a container holds a private IP on a bridge network, and outbound traffic is translated through the host using NAT.
+Kubernetes deliberately avoids this arrangement.
+Every pod is a first-class participant in a single flat network, regardless of the physical machine that hosts it.
+The component that implements this property is a CNI plugin (Container Network Interface), of which several mature implementations exist, including Calico, Cilium, Flannel, Weave, the AWS VPC CNI, and the native plugin used by GKE.
+These plugins implement the same contract but differ in their mechanisms, which range from overlays based on VXLAN tunnels, to BGP route advertisement, to native cloud routing, to eBPF-based data planes.

 Flat Pod-to-Pod Networking (no NAT, one CIDR) Node A — 192.168.10.11 pod-a1 10.244.1.5 pod-a2 10.244.1.6 CNI plugin (Calico/Cilium) veth + bridge + routing programs kernel routes Node B — 192.168.10.12 pod-b1 10.244.2.5 pod-b2 10.244.2.6 CNI plugin VXLAN/IPIP/BGP/native tunnel or route exchange Node C — 192.168.10.13 postgres-0 10.244.3.7 pod-c2 10.244.3.5 CNI plugin programs route to other nodes 10.244.0.0/16 known Underlay network — physical/virtual switching between nodes 192.168.10.0/24 (node CIDR).
 Pod traffic encapsulated or routed natively across this. pod-a1 talking to postgres-0 sees: src=10.244.1.5 dst=10.244.3.7 No SNAT.
 No DNAT. postgres-0 sees the real source IP of pod-a1.
 This is the property that makes mTLS, audit logs, and network policies meaningful.

-This flatness is glorious for application code — you just connect to an IP and it works — and brutal for operators trying to reason about traffic.
-Every pod is mutually addressable inside the cluster, which means without policies, every pod can hit every database, every cache, every internal API.
-We will return to that fact when we discuss why directly addressing a database pod is more fragile than it looks.
+This flat addressing scheme is convenient for application code, which simply connects to an IP address and proceeds, but it is demanding for operators who must reason about traffic flows.
+Every pod is mutually addressable inside the cluster, which means that in the absence of explicit policies, every pod is able to reach every database, every cache, and every internal API.
+This property becomes important in a later section, which explains why directly addressing a database pod is more fragile than it appears.

 Services: How Pods Actually Find Each Other

-If pod IPs change on every restart, you cannot put one in a connection string.
-The fix is a Service: a stable virtual IP and DNS name that load-balances traffic to a set of pods identified by labels.
-The pods come and go.
-The Service stays.
-Inside the cluster, every Service automatically gets a DNS name of the form service-name.namespace.svc.cluster.local, served by CoreDNS, the cluster’s built-in DNS resolver.
+Because pod IPs change on every restart, they cannot appear in a connection string.
+The Kubernetes solution to this problem is a Service, a stable virtual IP and DNS name that load-balances traffic to a set of pods identified by labels.
+Individual pods come and go, but the Service remains.
+Inside the cluster, every Service automatically receives a DNS name of the form service-name.namespace.svc.cluster.local, which is resolved by CoreDNS, the built-in DNS resolver of the cluster.

 Service type Scope Typical use Port range Downside